dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 # Step 3.
 Split existing reservoir storage among accounts (year 1 only)

-Split the starting combined reservoir storage (Figure 6) entered in Section 1B among the accounts.
-These assignments are joint decisions.
+Participants split the starting combined reservoir storage (Figure 6) entered in Section 1B among the basin accounts.
 There are many possibilities.
-Here, the default values in Column B apply Interim Guidelines Intentionally Created Surplus (ICS) accounts, the Lower and Upper Basin drought contingency plans and the Minute 323 to the U.S.-Mexico Treaty (IBWC, 2021;
+Here, the default values in Column B apply Interim Guidelines Intentionally Created Surplus (ICS) accounts, the Lower and Upper Basin drought contingency plans and the Minute 323 to the U.S.-Mexico Treaty (IBWC, 2021; USBR, 2019).
-USBR, 2019).

 -   Assign the 11.6 maf protection volume to the shared, reserve account.
 11.6 maf is the sum of 5.9 maf protection volume for Lake Powell plus 5.7 maf